#1E1E1E

 2. Define your methodology.

 Methods come next — this is where you detail in brief the research methods.
-In the example above, the person writing the paper is going to use a barometer to try and predict the likelihood of rain.
+In the example above, the person writing the paper is going to use a barometer to try to predict the likelihood of rain.
 Go into additional detail about exactly how you intend to use your methodology to collect data.

 3. Summarize your findings.

 Write out your main findings in your abstract in one to two sentences.
 This part is simple: Summarize what you found with your research project.
-In the rain example, you simply say if there was any correlation between the occurrence of rain and the barometric pressure.
+In the rain example, you simply say whether there was any correlation between the occurrence of rain and the barometric pressure.

 4. Explain the significance.

 This section is where you tell your audience why your research matters.
 This is the moneymaker, where you illustrate why your findings are important and why people should read your full paper.
-An example of significance might be:

 We can measure the likelihood of rainfall based on barometric pressure.